ForomePlatform/anfisa/doc/dev/glossary.rst

         information is registered in dataset.

     Sample
-        person in case, may be affected or unaffected.
+        person in :term:`case`, may be affected or unaffected.
 Proband sample in medical cases is always affected

     Trio
-        tree persons: child and two parents, child is subject of trio; cases often are trio
+        tree persons: child and two parents, child is subject of trio; in practice :term:`cases<case>` are often trio

     Vault
-        Storage for all datasets represented in the system
+        Storage for all :term:`datasets<dataset>` represented in the system

     XL-dataset
-        eXtra Large dataset, may contain arbitrary many variants
+        eXtra Large :term:`dataset`, may contain arbitrary many variants

     Workspace
     WS-dataset
-        comparatively small dataset (less than 9000 variants); the system provides extended functionality for this case:
+        comparatively small dataset (less than 9000 variants); object of :doc:`concepts/ws_pg`

-        * :term:`filtration` in this case applies to :term:`transcripts<transcript>`
+        :term:`Filtration` in this case applies to :term:`transcripts<transcript>`

-        * :term:`tagging` and :term:`zone` selection mechanisms are available
+        :term:`Tagging` and :term:`zone` selection mechanisms are available for workspaces.

     Transcript
         there are two meanings for this term in context of the system: